Residency by Investment Costa Rica: 2026 Guide for U.S. Investors

 This 2026 guide explains how residency by investment in Costa Rica works for U.S. citizens, families, entrepreneurs, and foreign property buyers.
 At AG Legal, we designed it to answer the questions people naturally have when evaluating an investor visa, planning a move, or reviewing whether a property or business investment can support a residency application.

 The Bottom Line: If you want to obtain residency in Costa Rica through investment, one of the most practical legal routes is investor residency.
-At AG Legal, we commonly structure these matters around qualifying investments that generally start at USD $150,000, usually linked to real estate, business participation, or another eligible structure.
+As of this update, the qualifying investment threshold is USD $200,000 under Article 87 of Law 8764, usually linked to real estate, business participation, or another eligible structure.
+A temporary reduced threshold of $150,000 existed under Law 9996, but that benefit expired on July 14, 2026, and was not extended.
 Just as important as the investment itself are the apostilled documents, translations, and legal strategy behind the application.

 What Is Residency by Investment in Costa Rica?